billsacks/prototypes-clm-polymorphism_with_different_interfaces/README.md

 - With the procedural implementation, you could accidentally call the wrong parameterization's method in some branch of the `select case` block; the compiler won't let you do that for the OO solution
+- If some implementations have a common interface whereas others have different
+  interfaces: There would probably be a way to avoid needing to add a new section in the `select type` block for new implementations that share the common interface.
+(This might involve having the base class have an empty implementation of the common interface, with an `endrun("Not implemented")` call.)
+One advantage of this is that unit tests could introduce a new unit test-specific implementation without needing to add a clause in the `select type` block.

 The wrapper can go in the same module that provides the factory method, since this module already needs to know about the individual types (and is the ONLY